 “We are not warmongers,” Chavez said, as the Iranian president nodded in agreement.
 “Iran has not invaded anybody.”

-It's no coincidence that Venezuela is Ahmadinejad's first stop on a four-nation Latin America tour this week.
-Despite their cultural differences, Venezuela and Iran have found significant common ground: Both are among the world's top crude oil exporters, and their leaders are strong allies united by a fierce opposition to what they describe as U.S. imperialism.
+It’s no coincidence that Venezuela is Ahmadinejad’s first stop.
+Despite their cultural differences, Venezuela and Iran have found significant common ground: both are among the world’s top crude oil exporters, and their leaders have become strong allies united by a fierce opposition to what they view as U.S. imperialism.

 The Iranian leader arrived in Caracas on Sunday and is traveling with his ministers for foreign affairs, energy and economy, according to IRNA, Iran’s official news agency.

-Over the years, the two nations have signed more than 270 accords, including trade deals and agreements on construction projects, car and tractor factories, energy initiatives and banking programs.
+The two nations have already signed more than 270 accords, including trade deals, construction projects, car and tractor factories, energy initiatives, and banking programs.

-Even before he arrived, Ahmadinejad's plans for a Latin American tour grabbed global attention, as tensions grow between many Western powers and Iran over Tehran's nuclear program.
+Still, not everyone in Venezuela was happy with Ahmadinejad’s visit.
+Even before he arrived, the president’s plans for a Latin America tour grabbed global attention as tensions grow between many Western powers and Iran over the nation’s nuclear program.

 Officials in the United States and other Western nations have ratcheted up sanctions against Iran several times since a November report by the U.N. nuclear watchdog agency said the Iranian government was developing the technology needed to build a nuclear weapon.
 Last month, U.S. President Barack Obama announced sanctions against Iran’s central bank.